 We mention this so that you do not get freaked out when you notice your crested gecko in ‘Statue’ mode!

 While more likely than not it will simply be a case of innate instincts if your crested gecko does not show signs of movement, it may not always be the case.
 Specifically:

-- Does your cresty have heavy breathing while in motion or worse, even when it is still?
+- Does your crestie have heavy breathing while in motion or worse, even when it is still?

-- Do you notice complete lack of motion in any of your cresty’s limbs?
+- Do you notice a complete lack of motion in any of your crestie’s limbs?